-The ground does not need to be cooked beforehand, just mix it with rice, finely chopped onions if you used, seasoning and herbs, and mix well to combine.
+The ground meat does not need to be cooked beforehand, just mix it with rice, finely chopped onions if you used, seasoning and herbs, and mix well to combine.

 Place a cabbage leave on a chopping board, place about half a tablespoon of filling in the middle, and fold it like an envelope, then roll.
 Repeat until the filling is used up.

 Arrange the rolls tighlty next to each other, to avoid the filling coming out during cooking.
 Add tomato paste, bay leaves, and water, and cook on alow to medium heat until ready.
 You might need to add a plate over the rolls while cooking to ensure they stay in place.